hsihohuang/kiddochan/README.md

 ### Font Style
 Font-style: cute
 ## you can choose: default , cute , cool , custom
+## Note: default custom font is "ReenieBeanie", you can change this to yours
-## if you choose custom, you have to add custom font files in `kiddochan/source/font`(.ttf, .woff, .svg, .eot)
+## if you want to change the default custom font, you have to add custom font files(.ttf, .woff, .svg, .eot) in `kiddochan/source/font`
+## (you can use [this tool](https://www.web-font-generator.com) to generate your web font)
 ## and then change font-custom-family & font-custom-filename in `variable.styl` which in the theme folder `/kiddochan/source/css/_base`.
-## Note: default custom font is "ReenieBeanie", you can change this to yours

 # code highlight theme
 # available: default | night